 Autoimmune diseases can be brought on by other diseases, by environmental toxins, infections and vaccinations.
 In the case of MS, or Lupus, the disease manifests more chronically over the lifetime.
 For GBS and Bells’s Palsy, (a partial paralysis of facial nerves, also known as cranial neuritis) the symptoms come on more quickly and also tend to resolve sooner.
 The symptoms of GBS range from mild tingling and numbness of fingers, legs and toes to more severe paralysis and difficulty in moving the eyes or chewing.

 But for some people who suffer from these disorders, it can take much more time for symptoms to diminish, or the symptoms might never really resolve.
-There is often a high degree of pain and disability of movement during the process of rehabilitation.
+There is often a high degree of pain and movement restriction during the process of rehabilitation.

 Whether suffering from a chronic autoimmune disease or a more temporary poly-neuropathic autoimmune disease, the key to controlling the majority of symptoms is to control inflammation.
 So let’s look at a list of natural remedies that control inflammation and relieve painful symptoms.